MarcoEc03/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe
-tic tac toe on javascript, but in reality it is a test for git.
+Tic tac toe on javascript, but in reality it is my first project using Git.

 ## TO-DO: